Lslipski/trogan1/README.md

 # trogan1
 The first edition of the STAND Haiti patient tracking system

+[Here is a piece I wrote] (https://www.lukeslipski.com/patrons_page.html) to give an in-depth explanation of the system to people who donated to my recent trips.

 This project was created to aid the organization STAND: the Haiti Project in collecting information on patient demographics, treatment, and care plans.
 STAND (www.standhaitiproject.com) provides orthopedic rehabilitation in Port-de-Paix, Haiti.